gitblit/fathom/fathom-site/docs/rest-security.md

 ### Controller Method Authorization

 Instead of manually injecting and check the *account* for a specific authorization you may use an annotation to specify the *role* or *permission* or state to enforce.
+If the request has no associated *account* then the *Guest account* is supplied to avoid NullPointerExceptions.

 If the *account* is unauthorized an *AuthorizationException* will be thrown which will be intercepted and an Unauthorized (403) error core will be returned to the client.